kamatvedita99/iwriter-hugo/exampleSite/content/english/contact.md

 ---
-title: "Contact"
+title: Contact
-description: "this is meta description"
+description: this is meta description
-layout: "contact"
+layout: contact
-draft: false
-form_name: "contact"
+form_name: contact

 ---
 # Contact Me

-iWriter comes with a built-in contact form that you can use with Netlify or the Formspree.
-[Netlify](https://docs.netlify.com/forms/usage-and-billing/#app) allows for 100 submissions per month for free.
-[Formspree](https://formspree.io/plans) provides up to 50 submissions per month for free.
-You can also easily switch to another contact form service if you want.
+Thanks for visiting my blog page.

+I hope you've enjoyed reading my posts.
+If you have any questions, comments, or feedback, I'd love to hear from you.
+Please feel free to get in touch using the form below or emailing me directly at veditakamat@gmail.com.